-6.31 If development were considered acceptable in principle, it is clear that the impacts on landscape character and on trees could be mitigated to an acceptable level.
+- 6.28 Development is proposed on a very flat and exposed area of undeveloped agricultural land and the new homes and associated infrastructure and landscaping would bring about a very significant change to the character and appearance of this part of the entry into the village.
+It is accepted however, on the advice of the Council's Principal Tree and Landscape Officer that the development proposal could be relatively well assimilated into its setting and that the countryside, with a decent soft landscaping scheme. - 6.29 In respect of trees, there are no significant specimens or other vegetation on the site and that if development were carried out in line with the recommendations contained within the applicants' arboricultural implications assessment, there ought not to be any problems. - 6.30 If development were considered acceptable in principle, it is clear that the impacts on landscape character and on trees could be mitigated to an acceptable level.
 It would therefore not be appropriate to refuse planning permission on such grounds alone.
-As is always the case with the loss of greenfield land, there will be a degree of harm to landscape character which would be a slight adverse impact to be weighed against the benefits of development.
-Because the development is not required to meet local housing needs, and it is recommended that planning permission be refused for the reasons set out in this report, any local concerns about the visual impact of the development and the loss of undeveloped agricultural land can be averted.
+The development would however bring about a significant change in the character of this area of the village which affectively lies at a key gateway into Great Bentley.
+The loss of currently open undeveloped land would be an adverse impact to be weighed against the benefits of development.
+Because the development is not required to meet local housing needs, and it is recommended that planning permission be refused for the reasons set out in this report, local concerns about the visual impact of the development and the loss of undeveloped agricultural land can be averted.